 The School Health Advisory Council (SHAC) is a group of individuals, representing segments of the community and school district, which provides advice to the district on coordinated school health programming and its impact on student health and learning.
 Read more >>

-The Goodwill Excel Center Charter High School and the Goodwill Career and Technical Academy partner to provide training for students and program participants to achieve career pathways that lead to transformational change.
+The Goodwill Excel Center Charter High School provides a variety of Career and Technical Education courses in at least 3 pathways.
+The Goodwill Career and Technical Academy also provides students the opportunity to achieve career pathways that lead to transformational change.
 Learn more about the Goodwill Career and Technical Academy.

 English as a Second Language

-Excel offers a high school language arts curriculum that provides English I and II for Speakers of Other Languages (ESOL I and ESOL II) to recent immigrant students.
-A Foundation ESL class is recommended for students new to the English language to develop foundational skills prior to registering for core content courses.
+The Goodwill Excel Center Charter High School offers a robust ESL Academy for students who speak a language other than English.
+Students will complete the ESL Academy course sequence prior to registering for core content courses.
 The English as a Second Language (ESL) teacher provides ESL instruction to meet the needs of students at the beginner and intermediate levels of proficiency.
 The state graduation plan provides an option for ELLs at beginner and intermediate proficiency levels, to take English for Speakers of Other Languages I and/or II in lieu of English I and/or II.
 All other courses are taught as sheltered courses with ELL strategies based on learner needs.